Our All-Star Speaker Lineup for AI x Journalism House

 9:45 am - 10:45 am

-Center for News, Technology & Innovation has conducted four country focus groups & qualitative surveys, held three global convenings of thought leaders across journalism, tech, research & policy w/ reports on takeaways & next steps and commissioned multiple guest essays on this topic. (qualitative reports to be released in early February).
-A few consistent findings: Progress requires a better relationship between technology & journalists, more research on the tension between the public's expressed desire for transparency but rejection of certain AI label, learning from other industries, global sharing & huge levels of experimentation.
-We would present findings (inc. newly released data), ideas for next steps and engage discussion about paths forward.
+The Center for News, Technology and Innovation has conducted four cross-country focus groups and qualitative surveys, held three global convenings of thought leaders across journalism, tech, research and policy with reports on takeaways and next steps, and commissioned multiple guest essays on this topic.
+A few consistent findings: Progress requires a better relationship between technology and journalists, more research on the tension between the public's expressed desire for transparency but rejection of certain AI labels, learning from other industries, global sharing and huge levels of experimentation.

 - Amy Mitchell, Executive Director, CNTI